GooseyPrime/yoohooguru/python-mcp-server/README.md

 See `/docs/DEPLOYMENT.md` for the complete deployment guide.

-## Note on Netlify
+## Deployment Note

-This Python server should NOT be deployed to Netlify.
-By moving these files to a subdirectory, Netlify will no longer auto-detect Python and attempt to install these dependencies during frontend builds.
+This Python server is designed for local development and testing.
+It should be deployed separately from the frontend application.